How to create data feeds for your Facebook and Instagram marketing through the Facebook Commerce Manager

 |LOWER operation||To set options to all lowercase|

-⚠️ Don't change the output labels in the "Attribute" tab.
+⚠️ Note that changing the output labels in the "Attribute" tab will not change the names of the attributes within your feed.
 We will show you how to change the names directly in the XML feed later on in this article.

 Customizing the feed to fit Facebook specifications

-Next, navigate to the "Format" tab (1), to set up the feed so it conforms with the specifications set by Facebook.
-With the loaded attributes and product list, the feed is already generated to include the attribute data for each product (2).
-Below we we look at how to further define the XML feed.
+Next, navigate to the 'Format' tab, to set up the feed so it conforms with the specifications set by Facebook.
+With the loaded attributes and product list, a preview of the feed is generated alongside the "nodes" that contain each piece of information we need.

-ℹ️ Learn more about working with the XML data format in Plytix by having a look here: Define Data Format For XML Channels
+ℹ️ Learn more about working with the XML data format in Plytix here: Define Data Format For XML Channels

 For this example, we will be using the following sample feed provided by Facebook: